 Assistance with gopher tortoise monitoring on this parcel will be provided by the Audubon of the Western Everglades.
-Funding assistance for invasive/nuisance plant removal may be sought from the Florida Fish and Wildlife Conservation Commission.

 3.4 Vulnerability

 3.4.1 Zoning and Land Use

 The parcel is zoned RSF-3, Residential Single Family.
 Residential Single Family Districts are intended to be single-family residential areas of low density.
 Permitted uses include single-family dwellings, family care facilities (subject to the Land Development Code), and public parks and open space.
 The Future Land Use of the parcel is Low Density Residential - 0-4 units per acre.
 The lot is vulnerable to development for a home.